 In the late 1980s, my drink of choice was Cinzano and Babycham, but never together.

-A cruise around the Channel Islands took me to Oban and my first distillery tour, but it was the duty-free market in the noughties that opened my eyes [and palate ultimately] to the whisky fun.
-Seminal influences included: Bunnahbahin 12yo, Balblair 1997, Talisker 57 Degrees.
+A cruise around the Channel Islands took me to Oban and my first distillery tour, but it was the duty-free market in the mid-noughties that opened my eyes [and palate] to the whisky fun.
+Seminal influences at that time included Bunnahabhain 12yo, Balblair 1997, Talisker 57 Degrees, and Balvenie Double Wood.

-Several years later I declared myself fairly serious about whisky when it became apparent that the kitchen cupboards were completely full with bottles of the stuff.
+Then came my first old grain whisky – a 1973 North of Scotland – followed by a 1978 Highland Park, both of which were game-changers.
+Several years later, I declared myself fairly serious about whisky when it became apparent that my kitchen cupboards were completely full with bottles of the stuff.
 I was becoming a malt maniac.

 My first trip to Islay in 2013 sealed the deal.
 I had developed full-blown malt madness!

-Since then I have shared hundred’s if not a few thousand of my tasting notes on whiskybase.com.
-Some of you were generous enough to encourage me to start sharing my thoughts and observations in more personal depth.
+Since then I have shared thousand of my tasting notes on whiskybase.com.
+Some of you were generous enough to encourage me [thankyou Dave Worthington] to share my thoughts and observations, and in more depth [thankyou Nick Foster].
 Many of you simply wondered what on earth I was writing in my little notebooks.
 Wonder no more!

 Please bear in mind that my scoring & views come from the point of view of a whisky loving pianist.
-My perspectives on whisky and other spirits are personal, fully independent, and self-funded.
+My perspectives on whisky and other spirits are personal, totally independent, and fully self-funded.